- Fastly Status

 If a user's account appears to be hacked or phished, we may proactively reset the passwords for the affected accounts to revoke access to the hacker.
 In these cases, we send an email to the account's real owner (you) with additional information on how to reset the password.
 If you received one of these emails, follow the instructions in the email.

 If you think your account has been hacked or phished, contact Customer Support at email@example.com immediately.

 How is a locked account different from a blocked account?

 Fastly allows you to restrict who can access your Fastly account based on the IP address of the person attempting to log in.
 This means that even with the correct login name and password, access to your Fastly account may be blocked if the IP doesn't match your company's list of allowed addresses.

-If your company enables this optional IP whitelisting, they must keep the list of restricted IP addresses up to date.
-Only users with the role of superuser can make changes to the IP whitelist settings (your account owner is always a superuser), and your account owner must have a valid telephone number on file to do so.
+If your company enables this optional IP allowlisting, they must keep the list of restricted IP addresses up to date.
+Only users with the role of superuser can make changes to the IP allowlist settings (your account owner is always a superuser), and your account owner must have a valid telephone number on file to do so.

 If your IP addresses change after allowlisting is enabled and you forget to update your allowlist configuration, you will be locked out of your account.
 You will need to contact firstname.lastname@example.org to request that a Customer Support representative contact your account's owner via telephone during Fastly's regular business hours.
 To protect your account's security, we will not unlock your account based on an email request alone.Back to Top